dlg1206/discord-quote-bot/readme.md

 `[pre-context] "[quote]" [post-context] -[quotee]`

 Examples:
-- (holding a calculator) "What are you?" -Charlie Day
+- (holding a calculator) "What are you?" -Charlie Kelly
 - "I reign supreme over everyone in this school!
 I’m the golden god of this place!" (proceedes to run away) -Dennis Reynolds

 ## Custom Quote Lists